-PD Editorial: Wood is a good fit for North Coast’s Assembly seat
+PD Editorial: Jim Wood is a good fit for the 2nd Assembly District seat

 Sacramento, says Assemblyman Jim Wood, is filled with people dedicated to maintaining the status quo.